seanf316/P3-Reclaim-The-Light/README.md

 ## **Features**

 ### **Welcome Screen**
-The user is met with a bright Welcome Screen with some colored ascii text to provide an asthectically pleasing experience.
-There are 3 options to choose from Start, Mission Log or About.
+The user is met with a bright Welcome Screen with some colored Ascii text to provide an aesthetically pleasing experience.
+There are 3 options to choose from Start, Mission Log, or About.
 ![Welcome Screen](/docs/screenshots/welcome.webp)

 ### **Mission Log**